 And yes the SS Dolphin is a plug-in hybrid vehicle.
 Under the hood there is a 1.5 liter turbocharged engine that’s assisted by an electric motor.
 The combined system output is 315 hp and a worthy 535Nm of torque that’s channeled to the wheels via 6-speed dual clutch gearbox.
 According to the Songsan, the SS Dolphin shoots from 0 to 100km/h in just under 5 seconds.
 The battery pack has a capacity of 16kWh according to Chinese media which is good for modest driving range of up to 100 kilometers.

-Songsan also displayed a car that’s very similar to the Volkswagen T1 and is called as SS Summer.
-Not much is known about this newcomer at this stage.
+Songsan also displayed a car that’s very similar to the Volkswagen T1 and is called as SS Summer, however not much is known about this newcomer at this stage.
 In any case, this retro-cloned stuff is likely to stay within China where copyrights never seem to work well, but it does give us a good feast for our eyes.
 More details on the SS Dolphin can be found on Sondgsan’s website.